Phonics & Reading

 Storytime takes place in every class every day.
-This is a chance for children to get comfy and listen to an age appropriate being read in an exciting way to get them hooked on books!
-In KS2, the class novel (which links to the Talk 4 Writing text) is read during storytime.
+This is a chance for children to relax and listen to an age appropriate text being read in an exciting way to get them hooked on books!
+In KS2, the class novel (which links to the English lesson text) is read during storytime.
 In EYFS and KS1, the teacher chooses a range of texts based on the current topic, the children’s interests and their own favourite stories.
-We also have Class Story Chests - which contain age appropriate novels and picture books- that can also be read during storytime
+We also have Class Story Chests - which contain age appropriate novels and picture books- that can also be read during storytime.

 Children in reception will take home two books each week: one book will link directly to their phonics teaching, the other will be free choice from the “Bedtime Story Box”- this is a book to share with a grown up at home. .